-11. Review new process, software, policies and pro-forma results with audit team
+11. Review new processes, software, policies and proforma results with the audit team

-As companies compile lease information, accounting Internal and external auditors play an important role in the financial health of a company.
+As companies compile lease information for accounting, it is important to recognize that internal and external auditors play an important role in a company's financial health.
 Therefore, it makes sense that these teams should be involved in the lease accounting compliance plan.

-Internal auditors are typically responsible for ensuring compliance with company policies around procurement, record-keeping SOX and more.
+Internal auditors are typically responsible for ensuring compliance with company policies around procurement, record-keeping, and more.
 Project leaders should consider involving internal auditors early in the process to obtain buy-in and to ensure decisions are in compliance.

 External auditors are responsible for rendering an opinion that the company has presented accurate financial information.
-These accounting professionals are also among best resources available to company management on the application of GAAP.
-Typically, due to independence rules, the external auditor will not take on projects such as selecting a software system or setting accounting policies.
-However as companies go through the process, it is a good idea to keep the external auditors in the loop and utilize their expertise to verify the project is on the right track.
+These accounting professionals are also among the best resources available to company management on the application of GAAP.
+Due to independence rules, the external auditor will not take on projects such as selecting a software system or setting accounting policies.
+However, as companies go through the process, it is a good idea to keep the external auditors in the loop and utilize their expertise to verify the project is on the right track.
 This will provide assurance as the project progresses and save time in the annual audit process.

-5 Minute Version: Review new processes, software, policies and pro-forma results with audit team
+5 Minute Version: Review new processes, software, policies, and pro-forma results with the audit team

-- Audit teams can add expertise for project success - Reviewing early with audit associates can save time during the next annual audit
+- · Audit teams can add expertise for project success - · Reviewing early with audit associates can save time during the next annual audit